 See Future Offerings

-This course introduces students to the process of developing and managing effective digital marketing communications.
-Central to the course is the idea of integrated marketing communications (IMC) as guiding philosophy for Digital Marketing Communications (DMC).
-Specific topics include online marketing campaigns, integrated marketing communication frameworks, integration of marketing goals into the management & design of online customer engagement and understanding how e-marketing can drive organisational responses in uncertain market conditions.
+This course introduces students to the process of developing and managing effective digital marketing strategy.
+Central to the course is the idea of Digital Marketing strategy as a method for engaging consumers in the online environment.
+Specific topics include online marketing campaigns, integration of marketing goals into the management & design of online customer engagement and understanding how e-marketing can drive organisational responses in uncertain market conditions.

 Upon successful completion, students will have the knowledge and skills to:

-- Define the core elements of Integrated Marketing Communications as a marketer’s mindset
+- Define the core elements of Digital Marketing Strategy (DMS) as they relate to the marketer’s mindset;

-- Critically appraise the integration of DMC into broader marketing strategies
+- Critically appraise the integration of DMS into broader marketing strategies;

-- Engage online platforms, tools and software to achieve marketing outcomes
+- Engage online platforms, tools and software to achieve marketing outcomes; and,

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Students taking this course are expected to commit 130 hours to completing the work.
 For semester length offerings this will typically include 3 hours per week in class and at least 7 hours a week on average (excluding non-teaching weeks) on course reading, research, writing and assessment work.

 This course has no inherent requirements.